 A hidden Markov model is called nondegenerate if the observation kernel $\Phi$ admits a positive density with respect to some reference measure $\varphi$: \begin{aspt} A hidden Markov model is \emph{nondegenerate} if

-for a $\sigma$-finite reference measure $\varphi$ on $F$. \end{aspt} As any $\sigma$-finite measure is equivalent to a probability measure, nondegeneracy of the hidden Markov model evidently corresponds to the validity of Assumption \ref{aspt:nondeg} for the bivariate Markov chain $(X_k,Y_k)_{k\ge 0}$.
+for a $\sigma$-finite reference measure $\varphi$ on $F$. \end{aspt} As any $\sigma$-finite measure is equivalent to a probability measure, nondegeneracy of the hidden Markov model evidently corresponds to the validity of Assumption~\ref{aspt:nondeg} for the bivariate Markov chain $(X_k,Y_k)_{k\ge0}$.

-We can now state our weak-* stability result for the filter in the hidden Markov model setting; compare with the weak-* ergodic Theorem \ref{thm:wk02}.
+We can now state our weak-* stability result for the filter in the hidden Markov model setting; compare with the weak-* ergodic Theorem~\ref{thmm:wk02}.
 In the following, we fix a complete metric $d$ for the Polish space $E$.
-To allow for the case that the observation law is discontinuous with respect to $d$ (see section \ref{sec:examples} for examples), we introduce an auxiliary quantity $\tilde d$ that dominates the metric $d$.
+To allow for the case that the observation law is discontinuous with respect to $d$ (see Section~\ref{sec:examples} for examples), we introduce an auxiliary quantity $\tilde d$ that dominates the metric $d$.
 Let us note that it is not necessary for $\tilde d$ to be a metric.

-\begin{thm}[Weak-* filter stability] Let $(X_k,Y_k)_{k\ge 0}$ be a hidden Markov model that admits an invariant probability $\hat\lambda$ and satisfies Assumption \ref{aspt:hmmnondeg}.
+\begin{thmm}[(Weak-* filter stability)] Let $(X_k,Y_k)_{k\ge0}$ be a hidden Markov model that admits an invariant probability $\hat\lambda$ and satisfies Assumption~\ref{aspt:hmmnondeg}.
 Let $\tilde d(x,y)\ge d(x,y)$ for all $x,y\in E$.
-Suppose the following hold: \begin{enumerate}[a.] \item (Asymptotic coupling) There exists $\alpha>0$ such that
+Suppose the following hold: \begin{longlist}[(a)] \item[(a)]\textup{(Asymptotic coupling.)} There exists $\alpha>0$ such that